-Guccifer 2.0's initial documents also don't appear to have come from hacking the DNC.
+Some of Guccifer 2.0's initial documents (including the opposition research) don't appear to have come from hacking the DNC.
 They appear to have been attachments from Podesta's emails, this is what analysis has shown and what a DNC official has even conceded.

 Despite apparently having access to Podesta's attachments (and we now know his emails did contain information harmful to his and Clinton's reputations since WikiLeaks published them), Guccifer 2.0 chose to only release content that was of no harm to Podesta and the Clinton campaign and never made prior mention of any of the significant controversies that were later revealed in either the DNC emails or Podesta emails.

 There is a troubling possibility, backed by a surprising amount of evidence, that there may have been a US-based effort to frame Russians for hacking the DNC.

 Mueller's investigation and the mainstream press seem unwilling to give the evidence and independent discoveries any consideration and, in fact, seem to relentlessly omit what has been discovered when they write about the RussiaGate investigation.